veradefi/iot-governance/docs/source/overview.rst

 ============

 Welcome to The Universal IoT Blockchain Database, the Open Source Ethereum Hypercat Database as a Service.
-You can use The Universal IoT Blockchain Database and our API to search for and retrieve Device Integrity and Relationship Metadata on the IoT objects information crowdsourced by the community.
+You can use The Universal IoT Blockchain Database, Hypercat API, and Hypercat Web Interface to search for, store, and retrieve
+Device Integrity and Relationship Metadata on the IoT objects information crowdsourced by the community participants like you.

 Our Hypercat (PAS212:2016) API is designed to follow standard RESTful design practices featuring predictable resource-oriented URLs and to use standard HTTP response codes to